dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

 1. A tool-chain that I understand thoroughly and can contribute to; I actually know Elixir and Phoenix.
 1. The ability to show off LiveView-enabled components (stay tuned!)
+1. The ability to send UI updates from the backend to the frontend efficiently.
+   If you didn't notice, and if there is more than 1 current reader on this article, look underneath the title of this article.
+You should see "x current readers".
+That's enabled by LiveView and reacts immediately.
+If there aren't any other readers, then open a couple of tabs on this page, and watch the number climb.

 What I'm **not losing**: